 |Season||February to November|

-Blackpool Pleasure Beach has been a feature beside the beach at Blackpool since it was founded in 1896.
-Since that time it has been owned and run by several generations of the Thompson family who have cared for and expanded the park.
+Blackpool Pleasure Beach has been a feature beside the beach at Blackpool since it was founded in 1896 by William George Bean, whose daughter Lillian took over the park after his death.
+Lillian married businessman Leonard Thompson, and the park has been owned and run by several generations of the Thompson family ever since.

 More recent additions include Revolution, Europe's first full loop steel rollercoaster opened in 1979; The Big One, which was the tallest rollercoaster in the world when it opened in 1994; and Valhalla, an immense indoor water ride that was added at the turn of the Millennium.